Víctor Andrés Belaúnde: Exile

 During his nine years as a political exile, Belaúnde dedicated himself to academic life.
 He was a lecturer of Latin American culture and history at Williams College and Middlebury College in 1922.
 In 1923, he moved to Houston, where he taught Spanish and American history at the Rice Institute (now Rice University).
 This year, Belaúnde married in Paris to Teresa Moreyra y Paz-Soldán, a member of a prominent political family.

 Settled down in Miami, he and his brother Rafael were members of the founding faculty of the University of Miami and together established the Latin American Department in 1926.
 In the University of Miami, Belaúnde was a member of the Board of Trustees (1926–32), Director of the First Pan American Forum (1929–32) and Director of the Pan American Winter Institute (1933).
-Later, the University conferred upon him the honorary degree of Doctor of Letters (1938) and the Order of Merit (1966).
+Later, the university conferred upon him the honorary degree of Doctor of Letters (1938) and the Order of Merit (1966).

 He was also a lecturer of history at the University of Virginia between 1927 and 1928, the Sorbonne in 1927 and the University of Chicago in 1930.
 That same year, Belaúnde spent a term at Johns Hopkins University, where he delivered the prestigious Albert Shaw Lectures on Diplomatic History.

-In 1938, Belaúnde published Bolívar and the Political Thought of the Spanish American Revolution, one of the main treatise in English on the political thought of Simón Bolívar based in part on the Sorbonne, Miami and Johns Hopkins lectures.
+In 1938, Belaúnde published Bolívar and the Political Thought of the Spanish American Revolution, one of the main treatises in English on the political thought of Simón Bolívar based in part on the Sorbonne, Miami and Johns Hopkins lectures.